loevlie/loevlie.github.io/_pages/about.md

 ---

 ### About
-I'm currently in my first semester of an MS in Computer Science at **Tufts University** I am working in **Michael Hughes lab** on ML for 3D medical imaging classification with limited amounts of data.
-Although I can't say exactly what we are working on, it involves some cool applications of **representation learning and multiple instance learning (MIL)**.
-I'm hoping to have updates on publications in that area (and other multi-modal AI areas) in the near future!
+  I'm currently pursuing my MS in Computer Science at **Tufts University**.
+I am working in **Michael Hughes lab** on deep learning methods with limited amounts of labeled data.
+I'm interested in **representation learning, multimodal ML, and optimization**.
+In my first semester at Tufts, along with a full course load, I have completed a research project that will be submitted to a conference in the near future.
+My overarching goal is to begin a Ph.D. in Fall 2026 after the completion of my masters degree.

 ### Before Tufts
-Before starting my MS at Tufts I was a **senior computer vision and machine learning engineer** excelling at training state-of-the-art deep learning models and getting them to run efficiently on constrained hardware.
+Before starting my MS at Tufts I was a **senior computer vision and machine learning engineer** at KEF Robotics.
+In this role, I researched, trained, and evaluated state-of-the-art deep learning models and then got them to run efficiently on constrained hardware.
 I've worked on a plethera of computer vision problems such as, **image segmentation, object detection, monocular depth estimation, image matching,** and **3D reconstruction**.
-I've also delved into the world of NLP and vision-language by working with open-vocabulary object detection, building tools with LLMs, and building a question-answering model utilizing **spaCy** and **PyTorch**.
+I've also delved into the world of NLP and vision-language by working with open-vocabulary object detection, building tools with LLMs, developing KEF Robotics local AI chatbot, and building a question-answering model utilizing **spaCy** and **PyTorch**.

 ### Code Contributions 👨‍💻